 mission and history

-The Pontifical College Josephinum is a Roman Catholic seminary whose mission is to prepare men for the ordained priesthood through human, spiritual, intellectual, and pastoral formation.
-The seminary consists of two academic divisions: The College of Liberal Arts and The School of Theology, which includes a Pre-Theology Program.
+The Pontifical College Josephinum is a Roman Catholic seminary whose mission is to provide initial formation to men so that they can participate in the ministerial priesthood of Jesus Christ, “Head and Shepherd, Servant and Spouse.”
+The seminary prepares men for the ordained priesthood in the Propaedeutic, Discipleship, and Configuration Stages, integrating the human, spiritual, intellectual, and pastoral dimensions of formation.
+At the service of integral formation are two schools: the College of Liberal Arts and the School of Theology.

 Continuing the vision of its founder, Msgr.
-Joseph Jessing, the Josephinum seeks to prepare priests for the new evangelization and to serve the pastoral needs of the Church.
-In fidelity to this vision, the Josephinum provides resources to prepare candidates for the priesthood, enabling them to respond to the particular needs of their local communities.
-The Josephinum shares its resources with the wider Church by promoting vocations and by offering continuing education to clergy and laity.
+Joseph Jessing, the Josephinum seeks to prepare holy, generous, adaptable, and resilient priests for the 21st century and to serve the pastoral needs of the Church.
+In fidelity to this vision, the Josephinum provides resources to prepare candidates for the priesthood and the diaconate, enabling them to respond to the particular needs of their local communities.
+The Josephinum shares its resources with the Church by promoting vocations and offering ongoing formation to clergy and education to the laity.

 The Pontifical College Josephinum owes its existence to the vision of a zealous priest, Msgr.
 John Joseph Jessing (1836-1899), and to the generosity of many throughout the United States who helped him carry out his dream of preparing priests to serve Catholics in America.